 Yes, you have stumbled onto another of those ideas that only works for people who are already making money, in touch with their audiences, and finding a measure of success with their products.
 If you haven’t yet reached those goals, don’t worry!
 Foundr’s got your back.
-We have a host of articles designed specifically to help you grow your business!
-If you need to back up, check out this article and this advice from legendary master of systems Michael Gerber for help.
+We have a host of articles designed specifically to help you grow your business.

 Do You Have a Sizeable Email List?

 If you do meet Dean’s advised requirements of having a successful product and business model, then consider his next thought.
 “You shouldn’t do a PLF if you’ve got an email list of 100 people and $100 to spend on Facebook ads.
 You’re wasting your time.”

 Part of what makes a PLF work well is being able to reach the same audience multiple times throughout the launch.
 If you don’t have a large email list already (preferably in the thousands), then that is your first order of business.